Crash of Rhinos

 Crash of Rhinos were an English emo band from Derby, England.
 They were signed to Topshelf Records, To Lose La Track and Big Scary Monsters.

 History

+Prior to the formation of Crash of Rhinos, Jim Cork, Paul Beal Richard J. Birkin had been members of the Little Explorer; and Birkin, Cork, Draper and Craven had been in the Jesus Years.

 Crash of Rhinos was formed in 2009.
 They released two full-length albums before disbanding in 2014.

 Their rough punk style echoed earlier emo bands from the 1990s such as Jawbreaker and Burning Airlines.